100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The three-pointed star, registered in 1909, represents the Daimler company’s ambition for motorisation on land, on water, and in the air.

-- My Take: This is how you do it.
-It's abstract, yet full of meaning.
-It's simple, yet feels incredibly well-engineered, just like the cars.
-It's a perfect marriage of a symbol and a product ethos.
+- My Take: This is how it’s done.
+It’s abstract, yet full of meaning.
+It’s simple, yet feels incredibly well-engineered, just like the cars.
+It’s a perfect marriage of a symbol and a product ethos.

 12. Disney